yusufcnr/100Days-Code-LW3/README.md

 45-60 -> Deep dive into solidity and LW3 tracks, Alchemy Ethereum Course, Crypto Zombies etc. as much Solidity as possible.

-55-75 -> complete LW3 dapps possibly add feature to them or build something diferent with smart contract and frontend, grduate tracks and learn more about web3 framworks.
+60-80 -> complete LW3 dapps possibly add feature to them or build something diferent with smart contract and frontend, grduate tracks and learn more about web3 framworks.

-75-85 -> Dive into smart contract security and learn about auditing basics.
+80-90 -> Dive into smart contract security and learn about auditing basics.

-85-95 -> Python and shell scripting (this may change if I need more time for others)
+90-99 -> Python and shell scripting (this may change if I need more time for others)

-95-99 -> Introduction to Databases.

 Articles for @scdevstr at days 05, 25, 50 75, 99.

 Logs for the challenge will be shared on my twitter https://twitter.com/yc_crypto